chopins/php-gtk/README.md

 ## php-gtk
 PHP bindings to the [gtk+3](https://www.gtk.org/) C library.

-Then project only expose GTK API by FFI
+The project only expose GTK API by FFI

 **Requirements**
 * PHP >= 7.4